jeremytwfortune/Helio-Wallpaper/README.md

 * Ensure that your Set-ExecutionPolicy for PowerShell is disabled by running `Set-ExecutionPolicy Unrestricted -force`
 * Run instsall.ps1.

-If you want to keep downloading new images, create a Windows Task that calls `helio-wallpaper.ps1`
+If you want to keep downloading new images, create a Windows Task that calls `schedule-wrapper.vbs`

 ## Customize ##